 In 1992, Bill Laimbeer called out Jordan for being a 'lousy human being' whose greatness and incredible popularity were the product of his publicist and the media.

 Who is he?
 All he does is play basketball, and in the world, he is this big.
 He might be up there because he has publicist media pumping him up.
 But as an individual down-to-earth person, he is nothing; who is he, who cares about him?

-It didn't take long for Jordan to respond to his criticism in a very polite and professional way, saying everybody is entitled to their opinion.
-Jordan was never bothered by what other people said about him, and he always stated his main goal is to perform well on the basketball court.
+Jordan didn't take long to respond to his criticism in a very polite and professional way, saying everybody is entitled to their opinion.
+Jordan was never bothered by what other people said about him, and he always stated his main goal was to perform well on the basketball court.

 It's just a guy with an opinion, and everybody got their opinion.
 You have an opinion, I have an opinion, Bill Laimbeer has an opinion, and it's going to be totally different at certain times.
 It doesn't bother me to see other people give their opinions about certain things.
 If you want my opinion I will give it to you, but it doesn't bother me as a person and what I have to do on a basketball court.